tiacsys/bridle/doc/bridle/gs_installing.rst

 For installation and handling of the |armgnutc| with Zephyr, the same steps apply as for the |gnuarmemb|.
 From Zephyr's point of view, only the name has changed.
 Therefore the same variable prefixes will be used (``GNUARMEMB``).
+For more details, see the section :ref:`zephyr:toolchain_gnuarmemb` in the Zephyr documentation.

 To set up the toolchain, complete the following steps: